 The overall demand in the economy may also continue to fall at the time of falling prices.
 Buyers will expect prices to fall further and prefer to wait to buy.
 The demand does not pick up even with a fall in prices, as the public expects a further reduction in prices.
 Such a vicious cycle is called a deflationary spiral.

 People also tend to hoard money in times of deflation.
 They reduce consumption, waiting for a further fall in prices.
 Money flow and rotation in the economy reduce and result in a liquidity crunch.
 It further leads to a decline in demand.

 Innovation and technology

-Implementation of new technology in the production process or innovation of a new product, method, or idea may lead to increased production and efficiency in the economy.
+Implementing new technology in the production process or innovation of a new product, method, or idea may lead to increased production and efficiency in the economy.
 Producers may experience a decrease in input costs due to economies of large-scale production.
-Passing the lower costs as well as increased supply may result in a fall in prices in the marketplace.
+Passing the lower costs and increased supply may result in a fall in prices in the marketplace.